List of Shameless (American TV series) characters: Fiona Gallagher

-In season 4, she moves up in her job and puts in effort to financially support her family.
+In season 4, she moves up in her job and finally manages to financially support her family.
 However, she refuses to help her ailing father with his liver.
 She is shocked to learn that Frank has a previously unknown older daughter.
 Fiona begins dating her boss Mike and finds her life finally looking up.
 However, she soon sleeps with Mike's alcoholic brother, Robbie; when Mike finds out, he breaks up with her.
-After the breakup, Liam ingests cocaine that Fiona got from Robbie at her birthday party and is hospitalized.
+After the breakup, Robbie brings her cocaine as an apology.
+Though, she chases him out she keeps the cocaine which Liam ingests and is hospitalized.
 Fiona is arrested for child neglect and drug possession.
-Mike posts her bail and she is put under house arrest with a curfew.
-When Fiona breaks her probation by partying with Robbie, she is incarcerated with a 90-day sentence.
-She is released shortly after due to overcrowding in the prison and gets a job at a diner.
+Mike posts her bail and she is put under house arrest forcing Lip to fill in as guardian.
+Fiona quickly goes stir crazy and can't stand the fact her life is upended and confronts Robbie, leading her to break probation by partying with Robbie, she is incarcerated with a 90-day sentence.
+She is released shortly after due to overcrowding and good behavior.
+Her parole officer gets her a job at a diner and she regains custody of her siblings.

 In season 5, Fiona impulsively marries Gus Pfender, the bassist of an indie rock band.
 She then cheats on Gus with Jimmy when he appears in town once again.
 Her extramarital affair with Jimmy, along with her budding relationship with her manager, Sean, end her marriage.
 She begins dating Sean afterwards.
 She discovers she is pregnant shortly after Debbie does, though she is unsure as to who the father is.
 She urges a reluctant Debbie to get an abortion and eventually gets one herself.
+During season 6 she gets the house back after the bank evicts them.
 By the end of season 6, Fiona and Sean plan to get married, but Frank ruins their happiness on their wedding day by revealing that Sean has continued using heroin behind Fiona's back, causing Sean to leave.

-At the start of season 7, Fiona becomes acting manager at Patsy's Pies in Sean's absence and refuses to deal with the fallout of her aborted wedding.
-She begins to act more selfishly as she is tired of being unappreciated by her family members.
+At the start of season 7, Fiona becomes manager at Patsy's Pies in Sean's absence and refuses to deal with the fallout of her aborted wedding.
+Tired of being unappreciated by her family members and realizing they're too old for her to take care of now, she makes rules of how they need to contribute to the household much to their anger.
 She bans Frank from the house, despite appreciating him for saving her from marrying Sean.
 She learns her boss, Margo, is also a high-school dropout but has amassed a net worth of $300 million, and Fiona wants to follow in her footsteps.
 She sees an opportunity to invest in a deteriorating laundromat and uses the Gallagher home as collateral, which angers Lip.
+She manages to turn Patsy's Pies and the laundromat into major successes earning her major profit and a raise.
 She eventually sells the laundromat to Margo and buys an apartment building.